oneapi-src/oneDNN/tests/benchdnn/README.md

             problem memory requirement fits a device RAM capability.
 When verbose level with value `2` or higher is specified, driver gives a correspondent message if problem was skipped by RAM fit criteria.
- - `--scratchpad=SMODE` -- specifies the scratchpad mode to use in oneDNN.
+ - `--attr-scratchpad=SMODE` -- specifies the scratchpad mode to use in oneDNN.
             `SMODE` can be `library` [default] or `user`.
  - `--perf-template={def [default], csv, CUSTOM_TEMPLATE}` -- A template to
             provide the output for a performance run.
 Refer to